 8. Valentine scavenger hunt

 Are you ready to follow a trail of clever riddles to find a hidden treasure of sweets or gifts?
-A scavenger hunt adds an element of adventure to your Valentine's Day celebration, whether it is held indoors or across a write out a series of rhyming clues that lead guests from one location to the next, with each stop revealing a small surprise or another final destination usually holds a grand prize or a festive treat for the whole game is highly customizable, allowing you to make the clues as simple or as difficult as you desire for your guests.
+A scavenger hunt adds an element of adventure to your Valentine's Day celebration, whether it is held indoors or across a backyard.
+You write out a series of rhyming clues that lead guests from one location to the next, with each stop revealing a small surprise or another hint.
+The final destination usually holds a grand prize or a festive treat for the whole group.
+This game is highly customizable, allowing you to make the clues as simple or as difficult as you desire for your guests.

 9. Conversation heart game

 What do those tiny, chalky candies actually say when you look at them closely?
 In this guessing game, you can create a list of acronyms or shortened phrases commonly found on conversation hearts and ask guests to write out the full meaning.
-Alternatively, you can have players guess which specific colors correspond to certain flavors like lemon, cherry, or is a nostalgic activity that brings back memories of childhood classroom can also challenge guests to create the longest sentence possible using only the words printed on a handful of is a simple, low-prep way to add some fun.
+Alternatively, you can have players guess which specific colors correspond to certain flavors like lemon, cherry, or wintergreen.
+It is a nostalgic activity that brings back memories of childhood classroom exchanges.
+You can also challenge guests to create the longest sentence possible using only the words printed on a handful of hearts.
+It is a simple, low-prep way to add some fun.

 10. Famous literary couples game